eegsynth/eegsynth/module/launchcontrol/README.md

 Launch Control module
 =====================

-The purpose of this module is to process input MIDI commands from a Novation LaunchControlXL digital control surface.
+The purpose of this module is to process input MIDI commands from a Novation LaunchControl or LaunchControlXL digital control surface.
 The values of the sliders and knobs are sent as control signals to the REDIS buffer.
 The button press and release events are sent as triggers to the REDIS buffer.

 For the buttons you can specify whether they should respond as push buttons (on/off) or as toggle buttons.